 What I think I love most about online counselling is its accessibility – it has opened up counselling as a therapeutic option for many more people.
 For some clients living in very rural areas being able to access face-to-face counselling can be very difficult.
 And for others, people with health conditions that make travel more difficult and individuals suffering from challenging anxieties like agoraphobia, online counselling allows them a way to access support that perhaps otherwise would not be possible.

 Online counselling, in some forms, can provide greater anonymity.
-This sometimes helps individuals struggling with overwhelming emotions such as with shame to take the first step in to therapy.
-Some clients find they are able to express themselves more easily when not ‘in’ a room; with a number of people finding the written form helpful for self-reflection.
-Critically, whether the client remains anonymous or not, is the need for the counsellor to convey absolute acceptance of the client, with no judgement, is a key aspect of the therapeutic power of counselling.
+This sometimes helps individuals struggling with overwhelming emotions, such as shame or sadness, to take the first step in to therapy.
+Some clients find they are able to express themselves more easily when not ‘in’ a room.

 I find real value in being able to offer my clients flexibility in the approach they use for counselling.
 A number of my regular face-to-face clients will make use of remote therapy sessions when they are travelling or on holiday, while some clients start in one medium – such as email – and transition to video or voice.
 The constant in all these mediums is the counsellor and the client and their ability to optimise each ‘space’ in the most therapeutic way.

 If you have any questions about online or face-to-face counselling, or you would like to have an initial counselling session please contact me.Last Updated on 21 February, 2022